indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 }
 {% endhighlight %}

 Take a moment to think about what will be printed out?
 If you want, copy and paste the code to a new file, compile and run it.
-At first you might think `18` will be printed out since there's 18 characters between the double quotes.
-But after reading the comment it is reasonable to think that the Unicode escape will be replaced with a single character and you're correct doing so.
-If you run the code, you will see that the program prints out `13`.
+At first glance it looks like `18` will be printed out since there's 18 characters between the double quotes.
+But after reading the comment it is reasonable to think that the Unicode escape will be replaced with a single character.
+If you run the code, you will see that the program prints out `13` which proves the hypothesis that Unicode escape sequences are in fact removed and replaced with a single character inside a string literal.

-Now equipped with the knowledge that Unicode escapes are replaced with their respective Unicode character, let's look at the following example.
+Now equipped with the knowledge that Unicode escapes are replaced with their respective Unicode characters, let's look at the following example.

 {% highlight java %}
 public class NewLine {